Nike-Inc/spark-expectations/docs/user_guide/quickstart.md

 )

 from spark_expectations.core import load_configurations
-# Initialize Default Config: in future release this will not be required
+# Initialize Default Config: in a future release this will not be required
 load_configurations(spark)

 writer = WrappedDataFrameWriter().mode("append").format("delta")